Bond

 Bond owners have two risks.

-• Credit risk - The issuer may default on the note, which means it is not be able to repay the bond holders.
+• Credit risk – The issuer may default on the note, which means it cannot repay the bondholders.
 Treasury bonds are considered risk-free because the US government has never defaulted on a note.
-However, a company may go bankrupt and be unable to pay its obligations.
-For example, owners of bonds issued by Lehman Brothers saw the value of their bonds fall to close to zero following the company’s bankruptcy.
-(However, bond holders did better than stockholders.)
+However, a company may declare bankruptcy because it is unable to pay its obligations.
+For example, owners of bonds issued by Lehman Brothers saw the value of their bonds fall to zero following the company’s bankruptcy.

-• Interest rate risk – When market interest rates increase, the value of bonds decrease.
-Using the above example, assume interest rates increase, and the Treasury Department issues bonds paying 1%, or $100 on a $10,000 investment.
-Investors would be unwilling to pay Steve $10,000 for his bonds that pay only $50 annually, when they could invest $10,000 in comparable bonds paying twice as much.
+• Interest rate risk – When market interest rates increase, the value of a bond decreases.
+Using the above example, assume interest rates rise and the Treasury Department issues bonds paying 1%, or $100, on a $10,000 investment.
+Investors would be unwilling to pay Steve $10,000 for his bonds that pay only $50 annually when they could invest $10,000 in comparable bonds paying twice as much.
 Steve would have to drop his price to a point where the stream of $50 payments matches the 1% market interest rate.
-Inflation, and a growing economy put upward pressure on interest rates thereby reducing the value of a bond.
-A drop in interest rates increases the market value of a bond because the stream of payments becomes more valuable relative to other available investments.
+Inflation and a growing economy put upward pressure on interest rates which reduce the value of a bond.
+A drop in interest rates increases a bond’s price because the stream of payments becomes more valuable relative to other available investments.

-For an explanation of bonds and the interest rate risk, watch our video Bonds and Interest Rates.
-In the video Christina decides to purchase a bond because it has a higher interest rate than the local bank’s certificate of deposit.
-Hard times force her to sell, but she learns a hard lesson when she is unable to sell her bonds at the price she paid for them following an uptick in interest rates.
+For an explanation of interest rate risk, watch our video Bonds and Interest Rates.
+In the video, Christina decides to purchase a bond because it has a higher interest rate than the local bank’s certificate of deposit.
+Hard times force her to sell, but she learns a hard lesson when she cannot sell her bonds at the price she paid for them following an uptick in interest rates.

 The bond market exceeds the stock market in the value traded.
-There are thousands of bonds which can be classified into four general categories of bonds:
+Investors classify bonds into four general categories:

-• Government Bonds – Bonds issued by a national government to support government spending.
-Generally regarded as a safe investment because they are backed by the national government of the issuing country.
-Because of their low risk they normally have a low coupon rate.
-However, during periods of hyperinflation and political instability governments may be forced to pay very high rates on bonds.
+• Government Bonds – Bonds issued by governments.
+Governments issue bonds to secure the money needed to pay their bills.
+They are generally regarded as a safe investment because the national government of the issuing country backs them.
+Because of their low risk, they usually have a low coupon rate.
+However, during periods of hyperinflation and political instability, governments may be forced to pay very high rates on bonds.
 In September 2018, a bond issued by Argentina yielded 26.2%.

 • Corporate Bonds – Bonds issued by corporations.
 The investor is loaning the issuing company money.
 Generally, the credit risk is greater than government bonds because the investor is relying on the company’s ability to make payments.

 • Municipal Bonds – Bonds issued by states and local governments.
-The money is used to finance capital expenditures for local projects such as schools, airports, highways, or water and sewer treatment plants.
-Municipal bonds can be separated into general obligation bonds, which rely on a municipality’s revenue from all sources.
-A revenue bond relies on the revenue from the financed project to meet its debt obligations.
-For example, a school may be financed using a general obligation bond, because the school does not generate any income.
-A parking garage may be financed with a revenue bond since the municipality is able to charge users to park there.
-Municipal bonds normally pay less than other bonds because the interest is usually exempt from income tax.
+State and local governments issue bonds to secure the money for local projects such as schools, airports, highways, or water and sewer treatment plants.
+General obligation bonds are municipal bonds that rely on a municipality’s revenue from all sources.
+A revenue bond depends on the income from the financed project to meet its debt obligations.
+For example, a school may be funded using a general obligation bond because the school does not generate any income.
+But a municipality may use a revenue bond to pay for a parking garage since it can charge users to park there.
+Municipal bonds typically pay less than other bonds because the interest is usually exempt from income tax.

 Most investors do not have the time, resources, or ability to evaluate the credit risk of every investment.
 Investors rely on credit rating agencies to measure a bond’s credit risk.
 The rating agencies grade the issuer’s creditworthiness.
-An investor that wants to take a minimal risk would invest in investment grade bonds.
+Investors who want to take a minimal risk would invest in investment-grade bonds.
 The highest rating is AAA.
-AAA to BBB have a low probability of default.
-Investors who are willing to accept a higher risk in favor of higher yields may invest in junk bonds.
+Bonds with AAA to BBB ratings have a low probability of default.
+Investors willing to accept a higher risk in favor of higher yields may invest in junk bonds.
 The three most used rating agencies in the United States are Standard & Poor’s, Moody’s, and Fitch Ratings.

 Dig Deeper With These Free Lessons: